 Architecture

 DjinnBot is a distributed system built around an event-driven architecture.
-Here’s how the pieces fit together.
+Every component communicates through Redis — making it reliable, observable, and easy to extend.

 System Overview